 The use of technology is intended to prepare all students to be technologically competent individuals who utilize available resources to express themselves, solve problems, and explore emerging technologies.
 Students have access to computers, iPad, Smart Boards, and Student Response Systems.

 Saints Peter & Paul School uses a nationally recognized standardized testing program provided by the Northwest Evaluation Association (NWEA).

 NWEA is a research-based, not-for-profit organization that supports students and educators worldwide by creating assessment solutions that precisely measure growth and proficiency.
-The specific assessment tool us is call MAP.
+The specific assessment tool is called MAP.